layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-kubernetes-for-engineers/deploying-wordpress-and-mysql-with-persistent-volumes-with-meshery/group-components/quiz.md

 type: "test"
 questions:
   - id: "q1"
-    text: "What label is recommended for this tutorial to prevent resources from mixing with others?"
+    text: "What label is recommended for this tutorial to prevent tutorial resources from mixing with other resources?"
     type: "single-answer"
     marks: 2
     options: